The Connecticut State Library will be closed on Thursday, November 27 in observance of Thanksgiving.

 German Bund in Southbury was sometimes called the Southbury Bund.
 This inaccurate, as the town blocked it.

-In 1937, the German American Bund, an U.S. Nazi organization, tried to establish a large training camp in the Kettletown section of Southbury, CT.
 Residents, "Kettletowners", worked to block what would be the largest Bund camp in New England.
 They distributed flyers, the local newspaper reported on it, ministers preached against it.
-The town created a zoning commission as a step towards blocking teh camp.
+At a November 23, 1937 special town meeting, the town created its first zoning commission as a step towards blocking the camp, and later that night passed a resolution condemning the Bund.

 Sources from resources below.